katieg-itt/EGame/Use_Cases_Keith_Hussey_T00021385.md

 The 5 Use Cases I will be taking in the project are: Refund-UC-5, View Categories-UC-9, View Libraries-UC-11, Download Game-UC-12, Amend Account-13

 Brief: ALL
-Casual: Refund, View Category, View Libraries.
+Casual: Refund, View Category, View Libraries, Download Game, Amend Account Fully Dressed: Refund
-Fully Dressed: Download Game

 Brief: